jpace/diffj/README.markdown

         Displays differences in the given colors.

     % diffj --from-source 1.4 --to-source 1.6 -r ~myproj/old ~myproj/current
-        Compares the code, using Java 1.4 and 1.6 as the source for the from- and the to-files.
+        Compares the code, using Java 1.4 as the source of the from-files, and 1.6 as the source for the to-files.

 DOWNLOAD
 --------